FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 # Galaxy_Power_Spectrum
 Constrain the growth rate of the cosmic Large-Scale-Structure using auto- & cross- Power Spectrum of Galaxy density & momentum field.
+This is the final definitive edition.

 The code used to measure the density and momentum auto- and cross- power spectrum multipoles of galaxy and velocity surveys.